terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/SystemDate.txt

    * - | (2)
      - | Calculate the last date up to which the tour can be cancelled.
    * - | (3)
-     - | Check if today's date is later than the last date for cancellation.
+     - | Check if today’s date is later than the last date for cancellation.
    * - | (4)
-     - | \ ``BusinessException``\  is thrown if the date exceeds the last date for cancellation.
+     - | \ ``BusinessException`` \  is thrown if the date exceeds the last date for cancellation.

 |